Buyer GuideBuyer evaluation

 5. Is the team the bottleneck?
 If yes, you need feature 10 (one thread per order).

-Most small teams have bottlenecks 1, 2, and 4.
-They don't have bottleneck 3.
-The instinct to buy Procurify because it has the most-known brand is usually the wrong move.
-The right move is to buy a closed-loop system that solves 1, 2, 4, and 5 — which is the configuration LineNow is built around.
+Many small teams have bottlenecks 1, 2, and 4.
+They do not always have bottleneck 3.
+The instinct to buy approval-first software because it has the most-known brand can be the wrong move.
+If supplier execution is the bottleneck, the stronger fit is a closed-loop system that solves 1, 2, 4, and 5 — which is the configuration LineNow is built around.

 How LineNow scores against the ten features